-Ginosko is the knowledge gained by revelation.
-What we know to be revelation knowledge.
+Ginosko is the knowledge gained by revelation which we usually refer to revelation knowledge.
 It was the same word used in Hosea 4:6, when God said, ‘My people perish for lack of knowledge.’

 Many times when this word is used, it involves a relationship between a person giving out the knowledge and the knowledge seeker.
-For us, it is clearly a relationship with the Trinity.
+For us, it is clearly a relationship with our Father.

 Why can’t the natural man gain this knowledge?
 He does not have the spirit of God, therefore he can’t discern.
 It will make no sense to him.
 What about the redeemed, those who have come to receive Jesus?
-We can make this discernment because we have whatever it takes to make correct decisions in line with God’s plan already resident in our spirit.
+We can make this discernment because we have whatever it takes to make correct decisions in alignment with the Holy Spirit already resident in our spirit.

 However, even though our spirit can perfectly make correct judgements by reason of the new birth, our minds needs to recognise the deep things God seeks to pass across for our body to act on.